biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

 Biologists sometimes need a simple way to get things done quick and easy.

-Here is a list of commands which I find useful for different bioinformatics purposes (more coming soon!).
+Here is a list of commands which I find useful for different bioinformatics purposes.

 All in one line!

 ## Fasta / FASTQ